 All of the major credit card issuers have different rules when it comes to being approved for their cards.
 While I would hardly say that Citi has the strictest rules in this regard, the issuer’s policies do tend to be among the most confusing.
 In this post I wanted to clarify how exactly Citi’s credit card application rules work.
+I think this is especially worthwhile in light of the Citi Premier® Card offering a best-ever welcome bonus at the moment.

 Basic Citi credit card application rules